How To Finally Let Go Of Your Ex (And Why It's So Hard For Some People)

-The simple and complicated truth is this: Once your heart deeply connects with another person, it can be very difficult to let him go.
-So difficult, in fact, that even if you know he's not the right person for you, you still hang on because the depth of connection is so strong.
+The simple and complicated truth is this: Once your heart deeply connects with another person, it can be very difficult to let them go.
+So difficult, in fact, that even if you know they're not the right person for you, you still hang on because the depth of connection is so strong.

 This connection may only be felt in moments.
-Or perhaps it was felt years ago and hasn't surfaced in awhile.
+Or perhaps it was felt years ago and hasn't surfaced in a while.
 Unfortunately, none of that matters.
-All that does is the fact that the heart connection existed, and because of this it's hard to say goodbye.
+All that does is say that the heart connection existed, and because of this, it's hard to say goodbye.

 Yes, you may have loved your ex unconditionally.

 Yes, you saw them at their best!

 And yes, it's true, they might not be the right person for you.

 This is one of the most difficult learning experiences in relationships.
 Luckily, there's a way through to the other side.